Healing Guide (Dragonflight 10.2)

-In short, you will be told who to heal, and when.
-For the most part, healing assignments will be simple, along the lines of "Healer #1 heals the tank, while healers #2 and #3 heal the raid.", although sometimes the encounter may require more specific assignments.
+In short, you will be told when to use your raid cooldowns to cover specific incoming damage and possibly also which group(s) to focus heal.
+For the most part, healing assignments will be simple, along the lines of "Healer #1 uses his raid cooldown first, followed by Healers #2 and #3.", although sometimes the encounter may require more specific assignments.

-Currently, all of the 6 healing specialisations are fairly well balanced.
-In the past, certain specialisations were suited to a single role (for example, Holy Paladins were exclusively tank healers during Wrath of the Lich King, while Restoration Druids were extremely potent raid healers).
+Currently, all of the healing specializations are fairly well balanced in their roles in a raid.
+In the past, certain specializations were suited to a single role (for example, Holy Paladins were exclusively tank healers during Wrath of the Lich King, while Discipline Priests were extremely potent raid healers).

-Despite this balance, some specialisations shine in certain situations more than others.
+Despite this balance, some specializations shine in certain situations more than others.
 A good raid leader will assign specific healers to specific tasks based on the strengths and weaknesses of the healing classes (and the players playing them).
-If you feel that you have been given an improper assignment, or that the assignments provided, as a whole, are not satisfactory (ie., too few healers have been assigned to the raid), you should voice your concerns.
+If you feel that you have been given an improper assignment or that the assignments provided, as a whole, are not satisfactory (i.e., your cooldowns would be best used elsewhere), you should voice your concerns.

 The tanks are the only players who, regardless of encounter, take sustained damage for the entire duration of the fight.
 The amount of damage that they take and the frequency with which they take it varies widely from fight to fight, but in every case, the tanks must always have at least one healer assigned to them.

-You should be at least remotely familiar with the kind of tanking mechanics your assigned tank has (Paladins and Warriors have a smooth damage intake because of their blocking mechanics, Death Knights rely on self-healing, etc.).
+You should be at least remotely familiar with the kind of tanking mechanics your composition's tanks use (Brewmaster Monks have a smooth damage intake because of Stagger, Death Knights can do a lot of self-healing, etc.).

 Healing the raid varies widely from encounter to encounter.
 Some encounters present very little unavoidable raid damage, while other encounters contain heavy, sustained, unavoidable raid damage.

 Based on the type of damage you are facing, you will have to adapt your healing style (and possibly your talent spec and gearing) to match it.
-With very few exceptions, raid healing is the task of several healers who must work together to keep the raid alive.
+Raid healing is the most common type of healing required in a raid.